(978) 369-0061 | Ticket Line: (978)795-9075

 Your participation is much appreciated and valued.
 Not only on stage but off stage, as there is much we do to make this event a success.

-For the next few weeks we are working together to share the news of this musical with as many people as possible.
+For the next number of weeks we are working together to share the news of this musical with as many people as possible.
 There are many ways to accomplish this and we NEED YOUR HELP.

 1. Every member of the cast and crew are asked to get at least ONE ad for the playbill.